Danish-Qaunain/Data-Migration-Between-AWS-Accounts-Using-DataSync/README.md

 d.
 Save the role ARN for later use.

-2. Update Bucket Policy in Source Account
+### 2. Update Bucket Policy in Source Account

-a.
-Go to the S3 console in Account A.
+- Go to the S3 console in Account A.

-b.
-Navigate to the source bucket.
+- Navigate to the source bucket.

-c .Add the following  source bucket policy:
+- Add the following  source bucket policy:

-4. Update Bucket Policy in Destination Account
+### 4. Update Bucket Policy in Destination Account

-a.
-Go to the S3 console in Account B.
+- Go to the S3 console in Account B.

-b.
-Navigate to the Destination bucket.
+- Navigate to the Destination bucket.

-c.
-Add the following  Destination bucket policy:
+- Add the following  Destination bucket policy:

-5. Create DataSync Destination Location in Account B through CLI
+### 5. Create DataSync Destination Location in Account B through CLI

-The CLI command for creating the DataSync destination location in Account B aws datasync create-location-s3 \
+**The CLI command for creating the DataSync destination location in Account B**
-  --s3-bucket-arn arn:aws:s3:::destination-bucket-name \
-  --subdirectory "/" \
-  --s3-storage-class STANDARD \
-  --s3-config BucketAccessRoleArn=arn:aws:iam::DESTINATION_ACCOUNT_ID:role/DataSyncDestinationRole

-5. Create DataSync Task in Account A

-a.
-Open DataSync console in Account A.

-b.
-Click Create task.

-c.
-Select the source and destination locations.

-d.
-Configure task settings (e.g., include/exclude filters, data verification).

-e.
-Click Create task.
+aws datasync create-location-s3 --s3-bucket-arn arn:aws:s3:::<Source Bucket Name> --s3-storage-class STANDARD --s3-config BucketAccessRoleArn="arn:aws:iam::Destination_Account_ID:role/<Your Role Name> " --region <Your region>

-6. Create DataSync Task in Account B
+### 5. Create DataSync Task in Account B

-a.
-Open DataSync console in Account B.
+- Open DataSync console in Account B.

-b.
-Click Create task.
+- Click Create task.

-c.
-Select the source and destination locations.
+- Select the source and destination locations.

-d.
-Configure task settings (e.g., include/exclude filters, data verification).
+- Configure task settings (e.g., include/exclude filters, data verification).

-e.
-Click Create task.
+- Click Create task.

-7. Start DataSync Task
+### 6. Start DataSync Task

-a.
-Go to DataSync console in Account B.
+- Go to DataSync console in Account B.

-b.
-Select the task and click Start.
+- Select the task and click Start.

-c.
-Monitor the task progress and verify the data transfer.
+- Monitor the task progress and verify the data transfer.

-8. Post-Migration Verification
+### 7. Post-Migration Verification

-Verify data integrity in the destination S3 bucket.
+- Verify data integrity in the destination S3 bucket.
 Confirm access and permissions for the migrated data.